rustcrate/s/README.md

 # s

-A simple Rust crate to get the number of CPU cores available to the current process.
+A simple Rust system utilities crate with functions to:
+- Get the number of CPU cores available
+- Get the current Unix timestamp

 [Available on crates.io as `s`](https://crates.io/crates/s)